 Available in Portofino, Santa Margherita Ligure and Rapallo

-Outdoor tennis court (Decoturf) at 5 minutes' walk from the house (reservation possible upon request)
+Municipal outdoor tennis court for a fee (Decoturf) at 5 minutes' walk from the house (reservation possible upon request)

 Regional Nature Park of Portofino